Last updated: July 27, 2021

 But I doubt they’re all going to go away forever.
 A lot of events will probably move online.
 Now is the perfect time to really dig in and figure out what events you should be going to when they start to open up again.

 Lead generation is most businesses top priority when going to events.
-In this, it’s vital that your sales and marketing are both working in perfect harmony.
+In this, it’s vital that your marketing and sales teams are working in perfect harmony.
 Both need to share insights with each other to figure out which events to go to.

 Depending on your industry, actually closing deals on the floor at a tradeshow might be a bit of a stretch.
 Instead, use it as an opportunity to get sales to have a conversation with prospects, then pass their details onto marketing so they can nurture them, if they need it.